nehalsoni23/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image3]

-The sixth and seventh image is quite at some angle(not much) but since training data already have these minor angled images model will be able to predict it right.
+The sixth and seventh image is quite at some angle(not much) but since training data already have images with minor angle, model should be able to predict it.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).